idontknowjs/gsoc-web-projects/README.md

 <br>

-**NOTE:** The sort/search functionality present on [GSoC website](https://summerofcode.withgoogle.com/organizations/) to filter projects is **broken**.
-It does not filter out all the projects.
+**NOTE:** The search functionality on [GSoC website](https://summerofcode.withgoogle.com/) to filter web based projects is **broken**.
+It does not filter out all the projects but a few of them.
 This list will help you find & compare projects as per your interest.

 <br>

 > Click :star: if you like the repo.
-Pull Requests are highly appreciated.
+Please note, this list has not been updated after GSoC 2021.
+Feel free to submit Pull Requests updating the list.

 ## Table of Contents